 Why do such a thing?

 If you are still with me at this point, I trust that you will have a better understanding regarding optimal overall string height.
-Unless a gross mistake was made during construction, and some monstrously tall bridge was installed, and planing the bridge will keep it in that 5/16 to 3/8″ height range, and the saddle height above the bridge will be in that 1/8 to 3/16″ range, such that total string height is NOT LESS than 1/2″, and string action is perfect for your style of playing . . . it is probably not in you or your guitar's best interest to further lower the bridge height.
+Unless a gross mistake was made during construction, and some monstrously tall bridge was installed, and planing the bridge will keep it close to that 11/32″ (or 9 mm) height range, and the saddle height above the bridge will be close to that 11/64″ (or 4.5 mm) range, such that total string height is NOT LESS than 1/2″ (or 12.7 - 13 mm), and string action is perfect for your style of playing . . . it is probably not in you or your guitar's best interest to further lower the bridge height.

 "But my guitar repair guy planed my bridge, made a new saddle, ramped the bridge pin holes, put on a new set of the world's greatest strings and now my guitar sounds better than it did before!"